javsort/Linkaster/docs/delivery_1.md

 https://drive.google.com/file/d/13jR028Oe_bKQ_YG6zUXWYvQA4v1vjxFn/view?usp=sharing

 Cabinet Service:
 This is the sequence diagram of the Cabinet (file and storage) Service, and has 3 cases: File upload, file download and share file.
-The file upload case, the user uploads a file to the storage and it saves the data in the DB.
-The download case, the user downloads the file from the file storage to the device.
-Share file case, the user sends the file with the public key of the user/users and sends file in the chat.
+In the file upload case, the user uploads a file to the storage and it saves the data in the DB.
+In the download case, the user downloads the file from the file storage to the device.
+In the share file case, the user sends the file with the public key of the user/users and sends the file in the chat.

 Figure 7 - Cabinet Service Sequence Diagram https://drive.google.com/file/d/1mjO8DoAzUmWG3DQkH3J0oeo0iUf8mXcT/view?usp=sharing

 Notification and Messaging Service:
-The sequence diagram of the notification and messaging service, here there are 5 cases: message send, search user, message receive, announcement received and update in timetable.
-For message send the UI requests the public key of the user that the user wants to send a message and then send the message.
-For the search user, the user inputs the letters of the name and continuously request that prompt to the DB to retrieve the options.
-The message receive once the user sends the message and is encrypted, the business logic de encrypts it to the user.
-The announcement case is that once the announcement is being posted to a module/club the ui retrieves the public keys of those people sends it and then is de-ecrypted by the privat ekey of each user to display in the UI.
-The notification of new event is when the user is added to a schedule in timetable updates the DB and sends notification.
+For the sequence diagram of the notification and messaging service, there are 5 cases: message send, search user, message receive, announcement received and update in timetable.
+For message send, the UI requests the public key of the user that the user wants to send a message and then sends the message.
+For search user, the user inputs the letters of the name and continuously requests that prompt to the DB to retrieve the options.
+For message receive, once the user sends the message and it is encrypted, the business logic decrypts it for the user.
+The announcement case is that once the announcement is being posted to a module/club the UI retrieves the public keys of those people, sends it and then is decrypted by the private key of each user to display in the UI.
+The notification of a new event is when the user is added to a schedule in timetable, updates the DB and sends a notification.

 Figure 8 - Notification and Messaging Service Sequence Diagram https://drive.google.com/file/d/1SEN3NnAW5jGsDiCrB0-DDORNeJTbAGwK/view?usp=sharing